5/8/2025

 Interim CEO

 So we have communicated that our aim is to dispose some assets, non-core assets, 100 to 300 million euros, and that's still our aim.
 There's several discussions ongoing.
-We know that there are especially international investors who are looking at the Finnish property market, but why we booked these assets as held for sale, it's more related to the requirement on IFRS.
+We know that there are especially international investors who are looking at the Finnish property market, but why we booked this as held for sale, it's more related to the requirement on IFRS.

 speaker